 Any person who has a concern about AGCO's conduct, or about the Company's accounting, internal accounting controls or auditing matters, may communicate that concern directly to the Lead Director, to any non-employee director, or to the Audit Committee.
 Such communications may be confidential or anonymous, and may be e-mailed, submitted in writing, or reported by telephone using the toll-free telephone number that is published on the Company's public website.
 All such concerns will be reviewed and addressed by AGCO's chief compliance officer, with the assistance, as appropriate, of appropriate members of management, in the same way that the Company addresses other similar concerns.
 The status of all outstanding concerns addressed to the Lead Director, the non-employee directors, or the Audit Committee will be reported to the directors or the Audit Committee, as appropriate, on a quarterly basis.
-The Lead Director, the non-employee directors or the Audit Committee may decide to address any such concern outside of normal Company practices and procedures, including the retention of outside advisors or counsel at Company expense.
+The Lead Director, the non-employee directors and procedures, including the retention of outside advisors or counsel at Company practices and procedures, including the retention of outside advisors or counsel at Company expense.
 Company policy expressly prohibits any employee from retaliating or taking any adverse action against anyone for raising or helping to resolve integrity or other corporate concerns.